 September 22, 2016 - Hyundai Motor gives a first glimpse at its latest high-performance N concept the RN30 that will celebrate its world premiere on the 29th September at the 2016 Paris Motor Show.
 The motorsport-inspired racing concept is developed to deliver passion and pleasure on the track for everybody.

-Based on the New Generation Hyundai i30, the RN30 was born as a racing machine, developed in close collaboration with Hyundai Motorsport (HMSG), Hyundai Motor’s Performance Development & High Performance Vehicle Division.
+Based on the New Generation Hyundai i30, the RN30 was born as a racing machine, developed in close collaboration with Hyundai Motorsport (HMSG), Hyundai Motor Europe Technical Center (HMETC) and Hyundai Motor’s Performance Development & High Performance Vehicle Division.
 The striking concept is distinguished by its purposeful aerodynamic design and specialized high-performance technologies that deliver thrilling high-speed driving.

 The silhouette of the RN30 is unmistakably inherited from the clean and cohesive lines of the New Generation Hyundai i30, but with a lower, wider stance to enable greater stability during high speed driving and cornering.

 The high-performance Hyundai N Concept RN30 will celebrate its world premiere at the 2016 Paris Motor Show on September 29 alongside the New Generation Hyundai i30 and the New i10.
-The Hyundai Motor Press Conference will take place at 15:15 CET on the stand number 417 in Hall 3.
+The Hyundai Motor Press Conference will take place at 15:15 CEST on the stand number 417 in Hall 3.

 Livestreaming of the press conference at the 2016 Paris Motor Show will be available at: www.hyundai.news/pms2016